volodymyrhudyma/blog/content/blog/2020-05-24-spread-operator-in-javascript.md

 ---
-title: Spread operator in JavaScript
+title: Spread Operator In JavaScript
 tag:
   - JavaScript
+promote: false
 metaDescription: Spread operator in JavaScript is used to access all elements inside of an iterable.
 Don't worry if the definition is not clear, read an article to learn more.